OGC 8: Solid Waste Enforcement Policy

 - cooperative efforts toward compliance;

-- severity and relative risk to human health and the environment; and
+- severity of violation and relative risk to human health and the environment; and

 - other mitigating/aggravating factors.